 listen_addresses = '*'

-- Configure settings to ensure your system performs as expected.
-Update these
+Configure settings to ensure your system performs as expected.
+Update these settings in

 /var/lib/postgresql/data/postgresql.conffile.
 Settings vary based on cluster size and resources as follows:

 - Small to mid-sized clusters - Consider the following settings as starting points.